 God works a miracle through Peter and John, who direct all the glory back to Jesus and call the gathering crowd to repent.
 Their example reveals the one thing those who desire to be used by God need to understand.

 The common man or woman does.
-So the followers of Zeus have not yet been banned from the Temple or anything like that.
+So, the followers of Jesus have not yet been banned from the Temple or anything like that.
 As I said, no conflict has flared up with the religious leadership yet.
 In verse two it says a man who was lame from birth.
 That means he couldn't walk.
 It doesn't mean he was like a downer to be around.
 He wasn't lame, he was lame.
-He couldn't walk.
-Okay, you're like that's?
-A little harsh.
-Bible Editors no, he was lame from birth was carried there.
-He was placed each day at the Temple gate called Beautiful, so that he could beg from those entering the Temple.
+He couldn't walk, OK?
+'You're like, "That's a little harsh."
+Bible Editors say, "No, he was lame from birth and was carried there."
+He was placed each day at the Temple gate called Beautiful so that he could beg from those entering the Temple.
 This specific gate into the Temple complex was called the Beautiful Gate.
 And this man had some family or friends who would place him there every day to beg from those entering.
 It was a prime location to catch people who wanted to get in one last good deed before entering the Temple complex.
-Score a couple of lastminute points with the big guy upstairs, so to speak.
+Score a couple of last-minute points with the big guy upstairs, so to speak.
 Verse three.
 When he saw Peter and John about to enter the Temple, he asked for money.
 Peter, along with John, looked straight at him and said, look at us.

 So he turned to them expecting to get something from them.
 But Peter said, I don't have silver or gold, but what I do have I give you.
 In the name of Jesus Christ of Nazareth, get up and walk.
 Then taking him by the right hand, he raised him up and at once his feet and ankles became strong.
 So he jumped up and started to walk.
 And he entered the Temple with them walking, leaping and praising God.
 All the people saw him walking and praising God and they recognized that he was the one who used to sit and beg at the beautiful gate of the temple.
 So they were filled with awe and astonishment at what had happened to him.
 As Peter and John walked past this lame beggar, the Holy Spirit grabs their hearts and tells them that God desires to heal this man right now.
 And to the astonishment of those in the vicinity, that is exactly what happened.
 This man is healed instantaneously, miraculously, supernaturally.
 And he takes off running and leaping and praising God.
 What a wonderful and joyous moment this would have been to witness.
 I love FF Bruce's comments on this, he says, suiting his action to his word, Peter held out his hand and, taking the Cripple's right hand, raised him to his feet.